lewistd/ECE434-Embedded-Linux/hw02/ReadMe.md

 	Etch-a-sketch:

-		The update to my program is complete.
+		The update to my program is complete and fully functional.
 Code to control the cursor with arrow keys has been commented out, and the only way to control it is with pushbuttons on the pins specified above.
 Use of the 'p', 'c', and 'backspace' keys still work.
 To run the program, type "python etch.py" in the command line while in the folder containing the file.
 Instructions for the program are printed at the start of the program.